Beth Mead: UEFA Women's Euro 2022

 At UEFA Women's Euro 2022 on home soil, Mead won the Golden Boot, as well as becoming the Player of the Tournament and top assist provider with 6 goals and 5 assists in 6 matches, helping England win the tournament.
 It was the Lionesses' first major trophy and the first win by an England senior-level team of either gender since 1966.
 She became the only English player of either gender to win both the Golden Boot and Player of the Tournament award at the Euros or World Cup.
 Her six goals tied the record for most goals ever scored in a single edition of the Women's Euro and most goals at a single major tournament by an England player of either gender.
 She was directly involved in half of England's goals at the tournament.

-Besides scoring the most goals and assisting the most in the tournament, Mead created the most chances (16), completed the most crosses (15), had the highest crossing accuracy (57%) among players who attempted over 10 crosses, made the highest assists per 90 (1.00, over 20% of 2nd place) and won the most Player of the Match awards (2).
+Besides scoring the most goals and assisting the most in the tournament, Mead created the most chances (16), made the highest assists per 90 (1.00, over 20% of 2nd place) and won the most Player of the Match awards (2).

-Mead scored the tournament's opening goal against Austria in a 1-0 win.
+Mead scored the tournament's opening goal against Austria in a 1–0 win.
 Against Norway, she scored her fourth career international hat-trick and assisted a goal.
 Naming her the Player of the Match, the UEFA Technical Observer said: "She showed fast, strong dribbling and a real will to score.
 She was brave in one-on-ones and sent some great balls into the box, as well as scoring three herself."
 Her second goal of the match was selected as one of the top ten goals of the tournament.
 Against Northern Ireland, she scored a goal and assisted two to cap a run of scoring in every group stage match.
 In the semi-final against Sweden, she scored the first goal of the match against the run of play and provided 2 assists, leading England to the final.
 She was again named the Player of the Match and UEFA's Technical Observer panel praised her showing: "She was consistent and extremely hard-working on the right wing, constantly linking up play and making key passes.
 She took her crucial goal excellently.
 Her delivery, providing two assists for teammates, made it a supremely productive evening."

 In total, Mead scored 20 goals and assisted 16 in 19 matches for England in the 2021–22 season, breaking Jimmy Greaves' aforementioned record.